Praneeth-18/DataMining2/README.md

 All the work is submitted in the form of notebooks(ipynb files) for the following Tasks:

-Binary Classification - Level
+1) Binary Classification - Level

-Multiclass Classification - Level
+2) Multiclass Classification - Level

-Regression - Level
+3) Regression - Level

-Clustering - Level
+4) Clustering - Level

-Anomaly Detection - Level
+5) Anomaly Detection - Level

-(DEPRECATED - OUTPUT NOT AS INTENDED) Association Rules Mining - Level
+6) Association Rules Mining - Level (DEPRECATED - OUTPUT NOT AS INTENDED)

-Time Series Forecasting - Univariate without Exogenous Variables
+7) Time Series Forecasting - Univariate without Exogenous Variables

-Time Series Forecasting - Univariate with Exogenous Variables
+8) Time Series Forecasting - Univariate with Exogenous Variables

-Pycaret + Gradio example
+9) Pycaret + Gradio example